NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Process.md

 The Harmonization step is __NOT__ an automatic process that occurs when data is uploaded to the GDC.
 The GDC performs batch processing of submitted data for Harmonization only after verifying that the submission is complete.

 QC checks are automatically run on all supplied metadata and data files.
-These fall into two categories: Critical or Warning errors.
-If an error is deemed Critical it must be resolved before a project can request harmonization.
+The results are displayed within the QC Reports.
+These errors fall into two categories: Critical or Warning.
+If an error is deemed Critical it must be resolved before a submitter can request harmonization.
 If a an error is categorized as Warning then the submitter should review this to verify the data have been submitted correctly.
 Details of all checks can be found [here](https://github.com/NCI-GDC/proto-bio-submitter-qc/tree/master/bio_submitter_qc/validators).
-A summary of the errors is found below:
+A summary of the requirements is found below:

 #### Critical